What is FAFSA Used For?

 - Other Assets: This includes the balances of your checking and savings accounts, the value of any investments you have, as well as the value of any property you own aside from your primary residence.
 These values are not based on prior-prior year date, but the values as of the date you sign the FAFSA, Sedita said.

 It’s important to remember that you don’t have to accept any of the aid offered.
-These are options you have, and one of the smartest steps you can take now is to speak with a financial counselor at the school you’re interested in attending.
+These are options you have, and one of the best steps you can take now is to speak with a financial counselor at the school you’re interested in attending.
 They can help you evaluate how your aid package compares to the actual cost of attending the school, what amount you may have to pay in addition to the federal aid, as well as options for covering that additional cost.

 “The FAFSA is a really smart starting point,” Bettencourt said.
 “Once that’s done, touching base with a financial counselor is really smart because they might have some other options.”